 Turn Based Strategy

-Final Fantasy Tactics A 2breathes this trope.
+- Final Fantasy Tactics A2.
 What you can buy is determined by what pieces of loot you bring to the Bazaar, which is determined solely by how much of a lucky bastard you are.
 This means that it's almost impossible to tune your team to your liking until much, much further into the game, since most classes require that you have enough abilities in others to unlock them... and abilities are granted by these same items you depend on luck for finding.
 So you end up having to get by with whatever you have available.
 Or by looking at the guaranteed loot given for completing a mission.

-Eternal Eyes has many different items available as drops, but one of the most valuable is Magical Puppets; they're the raw material for your mons, and each one you get equals a new unit.
+- Eternal Eyes has many different items available as drops, but one of the most valuable is Magical Puppets; they're the raw material for your mons, and each one you get equals a new unit.
 All monsters can drop them, but the chance is very low, and if you don't waste a turn opening the treasure chest it's in (no way to tell until you open it, of course), it stands a good chance of being destroyed by one of its former allies.
 A few chapter ends will simply give you a new puppet, so you will gain new units if you progress through the story normally, but if you want to expand your army further?
 Get to grindin'!

-Happens occasionally in Heroes of Might and Magic, generally justified by the fact that you have to fight a big creature like a dragon or a whole group of enemy units to get it.
+- Happens occasionally in Heroes of Might and Magic, generally justified by the fact that you have to fight a big creature like a dragon or a whole group of enemy units to get it.

 - In the original version of Jagged Alliance 2, whether or not an enemy dropped any of their equipment when they died was entirely by chance.
 If you wanted to upgrade your gear past starting limitations, you had to get close with pistols and drop enemies with submachineguns and rifles and hope that they dropped them, because your only other source for weapons - the online weapons dealer Bobby Ray's - wouldn't upgrade his stock past pistols for a full month after the game started.
 The v.1.13 Game Mod, however, includes a starting option that causes every enemy you kill to drop all of his or her gear, though this results in your sector inventories rapidly filling up with weapons and miscellaneous gear, especially after multiple large-scale battles are fought there, but sifting through all that weaponry and equipment can yield some nice stuff.
 And all the crap you don't have any use for can be muled over to the Arms Dealer in San Mona and sold for an excellent price.

 Wide Open Sandbox